miurahr/gdal/BUILDSYSTEM.md

 ```

 There are several good example in `gdal/scripts/vagrant` directory.
-For example, `gdal-clang.sh` is a build script with CLang and configured to generate gdal plugins for drivers.
+For example, `gdal-cmake-clang.sh` is a build script with CLang and configured to generate gdal plugins for drivers.

 ```
 cmake \